SOMA: Nature & Movement Retreat in Costa Rica

 Our retreat will be hosted by Mark and Holly, an American couple who relocated to Tambor five years ago and who are dedicated to calling positive energy into their land.
 Simple single or double rooms are adorned with murals and equipped with AC and hot showers.
 Also on the premises is an open air dining area, a fire pit, a screened in yoga studio, and a tropical meadow.
 Walk five minutes through the meadow to Playa Tambor—a beautiful beach with calm ocean waters, perfect for swimming any time of day.

 You will be fed with three healthy meals a day, all lovingly prepared by Wendy’s daughter Tara Elliott.
 Tara is gluten free and an amazing cook.
 Her meals are fresh, primarily veggie and accented by animal proteins.
 Meals will be customized to accommodate known dietary restrictions.

 Rates for the retreat include all sessions led by Wendy, accommodation in single or double occupancy rooms, and all meals except dinner on Friday and Saturday evenings, when you will have time to explore local dining options.
 Accommodation rates based on availability.

-- Additional activities including a bioluminescent kayak tour and a snorkeling expedition to Isla Tortuga are optional but highly recommended and can be added for an additional fee.
+- Additional activities include a bioluminescent kayak tour, birding, and a snorkeling expedition to Isla Tortuga are optional but highly recommended and can be added for an additional fee.
 Activities and fees listed below.

 - Isla Tortuga Tour: 1 day, $65